kos-conf/restaurant-recommender-application/README.md

 ![Flink tab](img/cc-flink-tab.png)

-Click the `Create compute pool` button, pick the same cloud and region that you used earlier in the `confluent cloud-kickstart` command, and then click `Create`.
+Click the `Create compute pool` button, pick the cloud `aws` and region `us-east-2` that you used earlier in the `confluent cloud-kickstart` command, and then click `Create`.

 You will see the compute pool tile showing that the pool is `Provisioning`: